gu-fan/riv.vim/README.rst

 **Riv** is short for 'reStructuredText in Vim'.

-It is a vim plugin for writing notes with reStructuredText_.
+It is a vim plugin for taking notes with reStructuredText_.

 Comparion
 =========

-First things first, Why using this plugin?
+First things first, Why this?

 There are some other note plugins in vim.
 (Also org-mode_ if you are a Emacs fan)